theKashey/react-locky/README.md

  - component[=div], allows to replace HTML tag.
  - className[=null], Locky will forward className to component.
  - headless[=false], Locky will not create `component`, but will use the first node inside it (groups will probably not work).
+ - leaded[=false], Locky will work only with "group" leader - mounted last instance for the provided group.

 # Default events
  - click: 'report' (will call `onEscape`)